Editor-in-chief: Prof. Thanainit Chotanaphuti, M.D.

 Information about the online submission process

 All submissions to The Journal of Southeast Asian Medical Research must comply with these Instructions for authors.
-Studies should be in compliance with human studies committees and animal welfare regulations at the authors' instructions.
+In addition, studies should comply with human studies committees and animal welfare regulations at the authors' instructions.
 All manuscripts will be subject to peer review.
 Letters to the Editor and comments on the Journal's content or policies are always welcome and encouraged.
-All manuscripts are to be summited electronically through the online and upload to the review system website.
+All manuscripts must be submitted online and uploaded to the review system website.

 SUBMISSION DECLARATION AND AUTHOR WARRANTIES